KhronosGroup/SYCL_Reference/README.rst

 Automatic Publishing
 ====================

-Commits to main branch are built and published at _ReadTheDocs.
+Commits to main branch are built and published at ReadTheDocs_.

 Prerequisites
 =============